aspose-words/Aspose.Words-Documentation/net/developer-guide/rendering/converting-to-fixed-page-format/specify-rendering-options-when-converting-to-pdf/_index.md

 ﻿---
-title: Specify Rendering Options When Converting to PDF – Aspose.Words for .NET
+title: Specify Rendering Options When Converting to PDF in C#
 articleTitle: Specify Rendering Options When Converting to PDF
 linktitle: Specify Rendering Options When Converting to PDF
 description: "Aspose.Words for .NET provides the ability to convert DOC or DOCX to PDF.
 To change the result of saving a document to PDF format, you need to specify additional options for the PdfSaveOptions class."